How Spain Great David Villa Broke the Illusion That MLS Is a Retirement Home

 "If you're Spain and you're going through a World Cup, you're going to have plenty of talent at your disposal," Lalas said.
 "But it's not bad to look down the bench and say, 'I'll put David Villa in.
 Let's see what kind of damage he can do.'"

 Whether he plays for Spain in the next week is, in many ways, besides the point.
 The real story is his return to the national team.
-By making his way back to La Roja, Villa has showed that world-class players can thrive in MLS, that their international careers do not have to stagnate.
-They can stay sharp and perhaps even improve, while taking on more responsibility at the club level.
+By making his way back to La Roja, Villa has showed world-class players can thrive in MLS, that their international careers do not have to stagnate.
+They can stay sharp and perhaps even improve while taking on more responsibility at the club level.

 Villa's done all that and more.
 He deserves the rewards, even if they won't change him.